khaveesh/DAA-DoubleHelix/test/README.md

 We know that we have maximum sum till the element at index i(assumption).
 Let this maximum sum(which is max(pa~i~, pb₁)) be m1.
 Now at index i+1 there might or might not be be an intersection.
 If element at i+1 and b₁ intersect then we can tell that we get a maximum sum m1 + max(a~i+1~, b₁), as they are identified by the binary search and then added to the result variable.
 Similar is the case when they don't intersect.
 Then we directly go to step 4 where we find max(pa~i+1~, pb₁) which would obviously give us the maximum sum as the given sequence to us is strictly increasing.

--   Case 2: If intersection has occured at i or before i.
+-   Case 2: If intersection has occurred at i or before i.

-Since the given sequence is strictly increasing, and intersection has already occured at index i, it means that intersection will never occur at index i+1.
+Since the given sequence is strictly increasing, and intersection has already occurred at index i, it means that intersection will never occur at index i+1.
 Which implies that the maximum would be the prefix sum at index i+1.
 We have to prove that our algorithm gives that value.

 At intersection index k our algorithm chooses max(pa~k~, 1) in step 3.
 Hence, the answer generated will be pa~k~.
 Now after completing to step 4 we will have the result as Prefix Sum till i, since size of i \> 1 which obviously is the maximum.
 Similar is the case when an additional element is added.
 It will be added in step 4.
 Since Prefix Sum till i + a~i+1~ is Prefix Sum till i+1.
 Hence the answer is Prefix Sum till i+1^th^ element, which is greater than b₁ as intersection already occurred.